Bankers whisper: Spain's bailout bill could rise

 Spain has already had to fork out more funds to help sell rescued banks.

-After failing to sell nationalized lender CatalunyaBanc in February as bidders demanded greater guarantees against future losses, the government was forced last month to pump 245 million euros of extra capital into small nationalized Banco Gallego to clinch its sale to Sabadell (SABE.MC) for one euro.
+After failing to sell nationalised lender CatalunyaBanc in February as bidders demanded greater guarantees against future losses, the government was forced last month to pump 245 million euros of extra capital into small nationalised Banco Gallego to clinch its sale to Sabadell for one euro.

 While a small amount relative to the billions already poured into the system, the need for a capital hike exposed worries about the risks still attached to bailed-out lenders.

-Spain still fully owns three banks, including Bankia (BKIA.MC), controls another, Banco Mare Nostrum, and could yet end up controlling a fifth, Banco CEISS, if its sale to Unicaja falls through.
+Spain still fully owns three banks, including Bankia , controls another, Banco Mare Nostrum, and could yet end up controlling a fifth, Banco CEISS, if its sale to Unicaja falls through.

 These banks and healthy ones alike are increasingly vulnerable to rising bad loans, especially among small company borrowers, as the Spanish economy worsens.
 For now, that is mainly seen as a threat to earnings.